Perchindroid/DigimonVPet/README.md

 At the moment there is just the UI implemented but no functionality.
 But the Long Term goals are:

 Hardware independence:
-- the ardware should be highly customizable, so you can use different displays, different inputs etc.
+- the hardware should be highly customizable, so you can use different displays, different inputs etc.

 Functionality:
 - Internet connectivity through WiFi